 - Steroids are used in a medical setting to treat those with testosterone levels below the norm or those with symptoms of body wasting, like cancer patients.
 Their abuse is most often related to the desire to improve physical appearance, like wanting to build muscle or change body shape.
 Common health complications can include liver cysts, liver cancer, kidney cancer, severe acne, hair loss and jaundice.

 When the desire to change is there, one of the first steps can be contacting a prescription drug abuse hotline.
 The help and support of family members and friends have been proven to be very positive factors to successful recovery.
-If you’d like to discuss your options or know of a friend or family member currently struggling with prescription drug abuse, call us on 1-888-287-0471 to speak with trained professionals about possible solutions and treatment plans best suited to your particular situation.
+If you’d like to discuss your options or know of a friend or family member currently struggling with prescription drug abuse, call us on 1-888-287-0471 Who Answers? to speak with trained professionals about possible solutions and treatment plans best suited to your particular situation.

 Signs of a Problem

 If any of the following signs of addiction are familiar to you, seeking advice from a prescription drug abuse hotline might be a good option.
 Have you ever: